 - Requirement: A certificate proving yellow fever vaccination is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission.
 This does not apply to airport transit stops (no exit through immigration checkpoint) in risk countries.

 - Official Status: listed by WHO as a country where YF transmission risk is present.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against COVID-19, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2017) Malaria risk due predominantly to P. vivax (> 99%) exists throughout the year in provinces and comarcas along the Atlantic coast and the borders with Costa Rica and Colombia: Bocas del Toro, Chiriquí, Colón, Darién, Kuna Yala, Ngäbe Buglé, Panama and Veraguas.
-In Panama City, in the Canal Zone and in the other provinces there is no or negligible transmission risk.
+WHO—International Travel and Health (current online update, Country List)(2020) Malaria risk due predominantly to P. vivax (97%) exists throughout the year in the following provinces and comarcas along the Atlantic coast and the borders with Costa Rica and Colombia: Bocas del Toro, Chiriquí, Colón, Darién, Kuna Yala, Ngäbe Buglé, Panama, and Veraguas.
+In Panama City, the Canal Zone, and other provinces, the risk of malaria transmission is negligible or non-existent.